 Everyone knows that a must stop on every Icelandic vacation is the absolutely incredible Blue Lagoon.
 It’s super popular.
 It’s popularity is making it more and more expensive, and harder and harder to get into.

 So what do you do if you can’t get in or don’t want to spend the money?
 There is an Icelandic alternative that is stunning in different ways.
 Read on to see how it compares to the Blue Lagoon!

 The Sky Lagoon is also a gigantic natural hot tub is being heated by waters bubbling up from the center of the earth.
 While the Blue Lagoon experience is unreal, it isn’t the only awesome geothermal hot tub experience available in Iceland.

-The Sky Lagoon is a relatively new offering for Icelandic visitors.
-It offers a similar geothermal hot tub experience with a couple unique twists.
+The Sky Lagoon is a relatively new offering.
 Rather than milky blue waters and face masks, you get infinity ocean views and a full body scrub.

 - What to Expect Once you Arrive at Sky Lagoon

 - What’s included in the 7 Step Spa Ritual?

 - Would I recommend the 7 Step Ritual Ticket?

 - What to bring to the Sky Lagoon?